TSABM/inbre-retina/README.md

 Started a sinlge image loader to test on a small scale my code.
 Need to refactor some code to allow cross view communication.
 Having difficulty with the cross class communication.
 I need a menubar view to somehow send a signal to the image area canvas model to change its details and then make sure the view is updated...
 I'm having difficulty without breaking the mvp...

+Found the issue, I made an error with the mvp that is causing the issue... the views are handling too much.
+The Presenter should handle more and thus hopefully be able to provide better updates.

 ## Day 18 6/19/24
 11:45 am - 12:15 pm